Skip to content

 final = merge_props(defaults, props)

-split_props(props, *key_groups) splits a props dict by key name, returning (group1, group2, ..., rest):
+split_props(props, *key_groups) splits a props source by key name, returning (group1, group2, ..., rest) as reactive proxies.

 from wybthon import split_props